Home Legal Product Disclosure Statement

 • We will have sole discretion as to the maintenance and establishment of the Pooled Account and you will not have any right to or be entitled to draw funds from any Pooled Account;

-• OFX does not accept liability for returns or recalls initiated by you or by a any merchant (including a Marketplace).
+• OFX does not accept liability for returns or recalls initiated by you or by any merchant (including a Marketplace).
 You are solely responsible for returns or recalls initiated by you, by any merchant (including a Marketplace); and

 • OFX does not accept liability for direct debits made by an authorised third party.
 You are solely responsible for such debits and if the debit exceeds your available funds, you are required to pay OFX the equivalent amount within 48 hours of becoming aware of such deficiency.